Open-Source-Chandigarh/Euphoria-Check/README.md

 📈 Personalized Insights:
 🎯 Goal Setting:

-##Girl script summer of code 2023
+##Girl script summer of code 2024

-Euphoria-Check is a part of [Hacktoberfest 2023](https://hacktoberfest.digitalocean.com/), an annual celebration of open source contributions.
-You can contribute to **Euphoria-Check** by participating in Hacktoberfest.
-Whether you're a seasoned developer or just starting your open-source journey, your contributions are always welcomed by Open Source Chandigarh!
+Certainly! **GirlScript Summer of Code 2024 (GSSoC)** is a **3-month-long open-source program** organized by the **GirlScript Foundation**.
+During this period, students and mentors collaborate on real-world projects, learn essential tools like **Git and GitHub**, and contribute to the open-source community.
+GSSoC provides opportunities for participants to enhance their GitHub profiles, build connections, and win **cash prizes** and **internship opportunities**.
+Whether you're a contributor, mentor, or organization admin, GSSoC offers a vibrant platform to explore, learn, and make a difference.
+Join the thriving community and be part of this exciting journey! 🚀 Learn more on the [official GSSoC website](https://gssoc.girlscript.tech/) .

 ## Contributing